42-adbouras/CoreCurriculum-1337MED/Born2beRoot/README.md

     `Cost Savings:` By consolidating multiple servers onto a single physical machine, VMs can reduce hardware costs.\
     `Portability:` VMs can be moved between different physical machines with minimal disruption.

-  * Types of virtuallization:
+  * Types of virtuallization:\
     There are two main types of virtualization:\
       `1.
 Hardware Virtualization:` Also known as Bare Metal, this involves creating a virtual version of an entire computer system, including the hardware.
 It allows multiple operating systems to run on a single physical machine, each with its own virtual hardware.\
       `2.
-Operating System Virtualization:` Also known as containerization, this involves running multiple isolated instances of an operating system on a single host, sharing the host's kernel but having separate user spaces.
+Operating System Virtualization:` This involves running multiple isolated instances of an operating system on a single host, sharing the host's kernel but having separate user spaces.
 Containers are more lightweight than VMs and are often used for deploying applications.

     <p align="center">
     <img src="https://www.interviewbit.com/blog/wp-content/uploads/2022/05/Hypervisors-1024x955.png" style="width:500px">